nicklockwood/ShapeScript/docs/1.8.4/ios/export.md

 ## Export Formats

-ShapeScript can export your scene in a variety of model file formats, selectable from the export menu:
+ShapeScript can export your scene in a variety of formats, selectable from the export menu:

 Extension             | File Type                                        | Supports All Features :-------------------- | :------------------------------------------------|:------------------------------